Universidad Autónoma Agraria Antonio Narro: Graduate programs

 The Dirección de Posgrado (Graduate Office) directs graduate programs, including the Professional Master's in Seed Technology, and the Master's and Doctorates in Plant Breeding, Agrarian Sciences, Production Systems Engineering, Animal Sciences, and Plant Protection or Agricultural Parasitology.

 International students

 International student presence at the university has been steady.
-In recent years [when?], students from Bolivia, Colombia, Ecuador, Paraguay, Panama, France, Ghana, Japan, Taiwan, Thailand, Nicaragua and the United States have attended the school.
+In recent years, students from Bolivia, Colombia, Ecuador, Paraguay, Panama, France, Ghana, Japan, Taiwan, Thailand, Nicaragua and the United States have attended the school.

 Cultural diffusion

 The Universidad Autónoma Agraria Antonio Narro counts with different groups like cultural, civic, and artistics.

 Sports teams

-UAAAN currently [when?] has the following sports disciplines:
+UAAAN currently has the following sports disciplines: